jasrab/Projects/README.md

 #
 ### Numerical Analysis Algorithms

-Project Description: A collection of numerical analysis algorithms.
-Its objective is to provide useful approximations to complex problems using common numerical methods.
+Project Description: A collection of useful numerical analysis scripts.
+Its objective is to exercise the application of numerical methods for several matlab functions such as roots, eigen,